rartino/ENVISIoN/README.md

 Download the packaged version from the [releases page](https://pages.github.com/).

 Install the deb package using your package manager.
-You should now be able to start ENVISIoN using `envision` and Inviwo using `inviwo` in your terminal.
+You should now be able to start ENVISIoN using `envision` and Inviwo using `envision-inviwo` in your terminal.

 ## Installing ENVISIoN from source